• Skip to primary navigation

 Blogged on Local Railway Station Development

-Interest was recently rekindled in the subject of the railway station when government infrastructure funding became available around 2010.
+Interest was rekindled in having a railway station again when government infrastructure funding became available around 2010.

 That’s why I’m cultivating local interest for WordPress Nottingham and WordPress Derby.
 I’m interested in a free, low-key meet-up that looks more like a geek’s night out than a stuffy business evening.